Need advice? Call Now, Schedule a Meeting or Contact Us

 • Individual PMO typically oversees planning and controls activities;

-• A departmental or business unit-level PMO provides support for many different sized projects within various divisions;
+• A departmental or business unit-level PMO office provides support for many different sized projects within various divisions;

 • Corporate PMOs develop standards, processes and approaches to increase project performance inside the organisation.